 Limit to basic user interface (simple progress and error handling)

 This option directs Windows Installer to display only a dialog with a progress bar showing the evolution of the installation and the message boxes that display error messages.
 It is used especially for unassisted or automated installs (e.g. deployment through Group Policy).

-If you select this option, the “Disable Modify” option from “Add/Remove (Control Panel)” will also be selected.
+If you select this option, the “Disable Modify” option from “Programs and Features (Control Panel)” will also be selected.

 Enable Verbose Logging

 By enabling this option, a log file will be generated each time the install package runs.
-This option sets the Windows Installer MsiLogging property to v value.
+This option sets the Windows Installer MsiLogging property to vp value.
 Windows Installer will automatically set the MsiLogFileLocation property to the path where the log file will be generated.
 By default, the MsiLogFileLocation will point to:

 - CurrentUser\LocalSettings\Temp\MSI*.LOG for Windows XP.